rust-munich/hack-evening-2025-2/README.md

 # Billion Row Challenge (Part 2) <!-- omit in toc -->

 > Here is Part 1: https://github.com/rust-munich/hack-evening-2024-4
+>
 > This challenge is inspired by the original [Java version](https://1brc.dev/), including the rules,
 > dataset and task.
 Thank you Gunnar Morling for coming up with the
 > [original idea](https://www.morling.dev/blog/one-billion-row-challenge/)!

-This repository contains a template and different solutions for the Billion Row Challenge we ran for the Rust Munich meetup in December 2024.
+This repository contains a template and basic solution for the Billion Row Challenge we ran for the Rust Munich meetup in June 2025.
 We tried to keep deviations from the original challenge to a minimum for the sake of comparability, but since the event takes place in a single evening there are slight adaptations.

 ## Table of Contents <!-- omit in toc -->